nessdoor/HImaKura/README.md

 - gobject-introspection

 #### Build-time
-Build and test steps employ a dedicated [virtualenv](https://docs.python.org/3/tutorial/venv.html) in which all dependencies are installed via pure Python packages and wheels.
+Build and test steps employ a dedicated [virtualenv](https://docs.python.org/3/tutorial/venv.html) in which most dependencies are installed via pure Python packages and wheels.
 [PEX](https://github.com/pantsbuild/pex) is used for packaging the final application.

+Apparently, PyGObject and [PyCairo](https://pycairo.readthedocs.io) don't come with pre-built wheels, therefore their build dependencies need to be on your system.

 If you plan on running these steps while offline, make sure to have these packages in your local cache, or instantiate the virtualenv beforehand.

 If I missed some dependencies, let me know.